 - When should I register for VAT?

-- Registering for VAT FAQ
+- Registering for VAT FAQs

 What do I need to register for VAT?